skrishnan2001/COVID-19-Conversational-Chatbot/new_rasa_project/data/nlu.md

 - interesting things to do during lockdown
 - how to usefully spend our time
 - fun things
+- stress management

 ## intent:symptoms of covid-19
 - symptoms of covid-19
 - symptoms?
 - let me know the symptoms of covid-19
 - what are the symptoms of covid-19?
+- Provide some information about the initial symptoms of the disease
+- What are the signs that will tell that I have corona virus
+- How do I know if I am infected by corona virus
+- Am I infected
+- Signs of having coronavirus

 ## intent:washing groceries
 - how to sanitise groceries?